 Mindfulness, meditation and gratitude are buzzwords that we hear all the time, particularly in relation to happiness.
 But what do they really mean?
-Is being positive just a case of mind over matter, or is there something more complicated going on?

 The prevailing belief used to be that once you had matured to adulthood, the mind was fairly much developed and couldn’t be changed.
 It turns out, from extensive scientific experimentation and research that this is far from the case.
 The ability to change the way we think, throughout life: neuroplasticity is a thing.

 So what does that mean?
 Can we change a completely pessimistic outlook to an optimistic one?
 Can we change from being spontaneous and erratic to being calm and measured.
 The answer seems to be that we can.
-So why is it so difficult?

 Mastering new skills